FlorianPommerening/downward/nanobind.md

 * `src/search/python/exception.{h,cc}` contains an exception class that is also exported in the static code above.
 With it, the C++ binding code can throw exceptions that are then raised as Python exceptions in the Python session.
+* `src/search/python/binding_utils.{h,cc}` contains functions to access default values, bounds, and documentation of features.
+These are used in the generated code.
 * `src/search/python/binding_generated.h` contains the interface to the code generated on the fly.
 This generated code has four functions:
   1. `bind_feature_classes()` will expose base classes of our features to Python